What is GST?

-How does GST help to develop these tech communities?
+How does GST connect these tech ecosystems?

 We come from all over the world